-In 2019, we welcome Mrs Pauline Drummond as the incoming Chaplain at Hilliard SS.
+In 2021, we welcome Mr Joseph Riley as the interim Chaplain at Hilliard SS.

-Chaplain Pauline works at the school every Tuesday, Wednesday and Thursday.
-Students are referred to her by staff members and/or parents.
+Chappy Joe works at the school every Wednesday and Friday.
+Students are referred to him by staff members and/or parents.
 Please feel free to drop in any time for a visit to the chaplaincy room.

 Religious instruction (RI) is offered at Hilliard State School and is conducted fortnightly.
 The information you submit on your child's enrolment form is used to place them in either RI or in Other Instruction, unless you have provided additional written advice to the school.
 Please notify the school, in writing if you wish to change your preference specified in the enrolment form.
 Students who are not participating in RI will be provided with other instruction in a separate supervised location.
 Other instruction relates to part of a subject area already covered in class and may include, but is not restricted to, wider reading, personal research, revision / homework tasks.
 The faith group that currently provides Religious Instructors to deliver an authorised program is the Redlands Ministers Fraternal.
 They deliver the Connect program.
 The Connect program offered by the Redlands Ministers Fraternal group involves a curriculum that is content structured, teaching the major events, concepts and doctrines of the Bible.